Deathwatch (role-playing game): Development

 Deathwatch, the third Fantasy Flight RPG based in the Warhammer 40,000 universe was officially announced on 26 February 2010.

 Shannon Appelcline commented: "Deathwatch (2010), the third Warhammer 40k, finally allowed players the opportunity to play Space Marines – Space Marines that kill and kill and kill.
-Mechanically the game follows the core of Warhammer 40,000 Roleplay, with the biggest addition being 'demeanors' – another indie-like addition to the game that allows characters to get bonuses for following their character's core nature.
+Mechanically the game follows the core of Warhammer 40,000 Roleplay rules, with the biggest addition being 'demeanors' – another indie-like addition to the game that allows players to get bonuses for following their character's core nature.
 Beyond that, characters were much more powerful than those in either of the previous games, with starting Space Marines being about the same power-level as the most powerful possible Acolytes from Dark Heresy.
 Some players have expressed concerns over the limited roleplay opportunities of a game so focused on killing but like the other Warhammer 40k Roleplay releases, Deathwatch appeal most to those players looking for the sort of play it allows."